vinhhust2806/ADSNet/README.md

 <a name="Contacts"/>

 ## 📧 Contact
-Should you have any question, please create an issue on this repository or contact at vinhbn28@jnu.ac.kr
+Should you have any question, please create an issue on this repository or contact at vinhbn28@jnu.ac.kr or vinhbn28@gmail.com

 <hr />